Where is the nearest ATM?

 How much does it cost to make copies?

-The cost to use the photocopiers is ten cents per page for black and white copies.
+The cost to use the photocopiers is thirteen cents per page for black and white copies.
 For more information, see the University's Unified Printing page.

-The LexisNexis and Westlaw printers are located in the computer lab on the third floor.
+The LexisNexis printers are located in the computer lab on the third floor.

 How much does it cost to print documents?